AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/review_module_guide.rst

 Using these, you can check your labels, correct them, save them and keep track of which slices have been checked or not.

 .. note::
-    You can find the csv file containing the annotation status **in the same folder as the labels**
+    You can find the csv file containing the annotation status **in the same folder as the labels**.
+    It will also keep track of the time taken to review each slice, which can be useful to monitor the progress of the review.

 Source code
 -------------------------------------------------